Government Briefing: Incorporating Free, Prior and Informed Consent (FPIC) into Investment Approval Processes

 Enabling meaningful participation by rights holders and obtaining and maintaining their Free, Prior and Informed Consent (FPIC) throughout different investment approval processes can help governments to fulfill their legal obligations, mitigate financial and political risk, and, ultimately, attract more sustainable land-based investments.

-This briefing will explain how governments can incorporate FPIC and meaningful consultation into each stage of the investment, namely:
+Featuring concrete guidance and drawing on case studies from Kenya, Liberia, Mexico, Peru, the Philippines, and Sierra Leone, this briefing explains how governments can incorporate FPIC and meaningful consultation into each stage of the investment, namely:

 - Creating an enabling environment and attracting the right investors